feipenghhq/apple-riscv32/sdk/README.md

 ## Introduction

-This folder contains the SDK (Software Development Kit) for the AppleRISCV CPU and mainly the AppleRISCV SOC.
+This folder contains the SDK (Software Development Kit) for the cpu and the SoC.

-It contains the necessary drivers, code to run C program in the target FPGA Development board as well as some program.
+It contains the drivers for the cpu, drivers for the peripherals, some demo program and benchmark.

 ## Dependency

-Fhe following environment are required to run the flow.
+Following environment are required to run the flow.

 1. Scala and SBT (To generate verilog source code from SpinalHDL)
 2. The xPack GNU RISC-V Embedded GCC (To compile C program)